OpenTermsArchive/docs/content/collections/create.en.md

 # Creating a collection

+You are considering creating a new collection to track terms with Open Terms Archive?
+Amazing!

 ## Define metadata

 First of all, define the [metadata]({{< relref "collections/metadata" >}}) of the collection you would like to create.